Khleo Thomas

-Khaleed "Khleo" Leon Thomas (born January 30, 1989) is an American actor, influencer, gamer, host and entrepreneur.

-Khleo first garnered recognition as Hector "Zero" Zeroni in Holes, for which he was also nominated for a best supporting actor award.
-He has since appeared in 21 films and 16 television roles, including Walking Tall, Roll Bounce, Hurricane Season, Sons of Anarchy, Being Mary Jane, Major Crimes, and Shameless.
-He has also toured alongside Bow Wow, Snoop Dogg, Ice Cube, Sean Kingston and Chris Brown.
+Khaleed "Khleo" Leon Thomas (born January 30, 1989) is an American actor, rapper, and content creator.
+First garnering recognition as a child actor with his portrayal Hector "Zero" Zeroni in the film Holes (2003), he has since appeared in films including Walking Tall, Roll Bounce, Remember the Daze, and Hurricane Season, and on television shows including ER, The Bernie Mac Show, House, Sons of Anarchy, Bones, Being Mary Jane, Major Crimes, and Shameless.
+As a rapper, he has released two EPs and toured alongside Bow Wow, Snoop Dogg, Ice Cube, Sean Kingston and Chris Brown.

-In 2017, Thomas created the lifestyle and apparel brand Slick Living.
-In 2018, Thomas created Goddess Living Among Men (GLAM), dedicated to empowering women.

-In 2019, Thomas was featured in NBA 2K19 as the Nike representative.
-The following year, Thomas launched his Twitch channel dedicated gaming and pop culture.
+Thomas created and runs the lifestyle brands Slick Living and Goddess Living Among Men (GLAM).
+He appeared in the video game NBA 2K19, voicing the Nike representative.
+Since 2020, he has hosted a Twitch channel dedicated to gaming and pop culture.
+He also posts videos on his career and pop culture regularly on his YouTube channel.

 Early life

-Thomas was born in Anchorage, Alaska and lived in Germany until the age of four.
+Thomas was born in Anchorage, Alaska, and lived in Germany until the age of four.
 His mother is a Moroccan Jew and his father is African-American.
 After his family settled in Southern California, he began acting in commercials at age six.